itmanagerro/tresting/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [LinuxcoinTalk](https://litecointalk.io/) forums.
+* Discuss on the [LinuxcoinTalk](https://linuxcointalk.io/) forums.
-* Discuss project-specific development on #litecoin on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=litecoin).
+* Discuss project-specific development on #linuxcoin on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=linuxcoin).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)